Lean in a little closer… I have a secret to tell you.

 - A general timeframe

-Here’s a few different examples of me asking people for a one on one…
+Here’s a few different examples of me asking for a meeting…

 (ps.
 Don’t stress over the subject line of the email… “Following up” is literally one of the most opened email subjects in the history of ever)'Following up' is literally one of the most opened email subjects in the history of ever Click To Tweet

 Example 1.
-Asking A Potential Mentor and Sponsor For A One On One
+Asking A Potential Mentor and Sponsor For A Meeting

 Luis came to speak at one of our workshops before and now that we just launched our Miami chapter, I wanted to reconnect with him but since I don’t have a whole bunch to offer him, I offered to make an introduction before I asked for the meeting.
 Here’s the email chain for you (prepare for a bunch of “he said” and then “I said” lol):

 Not sure if you remember me but you came to speak for my young professionals last year about how local politics works.